fleetdm/fleet-terraform/addons/monitoring/README.md

 # Preparation

-> Note: The documented examples and links in this README may assume use of `module.main` instead of `module.fleet`.
+> Note: The documented examples and links in this README may assume use of `module.fleet` instead of `module.fleet`.
 The monitoring example configuration can be modified as documented below, if your fleet module is named `fleet` instead of `main`
-> - A search and replace of `module.main` -> `module.fleet`
+> - A search and replace of `module.fleet` -> `module.fleet`

 Some of the for\_each and counts in this module cannot pre-determine the numbers until the `main` fleet module is applied.

-You will need to `terraform apply -target module.main` prior to applying monitoring assuming the use of a configuration matching the example at https://github.com/fleetdm/fleet-terraform/blob/main/example/main.tf.
+You will need to `terraform apply -target module.fleet` prior to applying monitoring assuming the use of a configuration matching the example at https://github.com/fleetdm/fleet-terraform/blob/main/example/main.tf.

 Multiple alb support was added in order to allow monitoring `saml-auth-proxy`.
 See https://github.com/fleetdm/fleet-terraform/tree/main/addons/saml-auth-proxy